School Strengths and Priorities

 Priorities for School Improvement 2017-18

-- To further strengthen leadership so that leaders and governors have a good understanding of the school’s effectiveness so that governors and staff at every level assume responsibility for their relevant aspects of the school’s development.
+- Staff at every level assume responsibility for their relevant aspects of the school’s development

-- To further strengthen leadership so that all governors understand even more clearly areas of strength and development and offer challenge at Governing Body meetings to improve the school proactively.
+- Governors understand even more clearly areas of strength & development & offer challenge

-- To further strengthen rigorous moderation of assessments including parents using Tapestry to ensure accurate baseline assessments and learning at home
+- Assessment – moderation & parents using Tapestry to ensure accurate baseline assessments and learning at home

-- To develop children’s awareness of healthy lifestyles & our impact upon the world
+- Eco School - awareness of our impact upon the world

 - Safeguarding to remain the utmost priority and all staff able to identify and act upon signs of abuse or neglect or radicalisation and make referrals and access support as necessary